alexkiro/i18n-coverage/README.md

 Github secret token, usually set to `${{ secrets.GITHUB_TOKEN }}`.
 If not specified the check details are not attached to the commit, and therefore can only be found and used in the action workflow.

+### `min-coverage`

+The minimum coverage required for this check to be marked as success.
+If not set or set to 0 the check is marked as neutral.

 ### `ignore-languages`

 Comma separated list of languages codes; if specified these languages will be excluded from the check.